GiorgioRegni/Binaural-Beats/README.md

 ---

 [Binaural beats](https://en.wikipedia.org/wiki/Binaural_beats) stimulate your brain by sending special auditory artifacts directly into your headphones to produce subtle changes in behavior through entrainment of brainwaves frequency.
 With the app `Binaural Beats Therapy` you'll always carry a refreshing therapy in your pocket!
+Improves healing, meditation, sleep and more - with the click of a button.

 ### Installation